 We have to calculate concentration of OH-(aq) to calculate pH.

-First we calculate pOH and then calculate the pH using the relationship of pH and pOH
+As the first step, we are going to calculate pOH value and then calculate the pH using the relationship of pH and pOH.

 Let's solve example 1 according to method 2.